colinswrath/WindsOfTheNorth/gameplayguide/Leveling.markdown

  - Maintaining your needs to keep experience gain up can be a huge boon to leveling up more quickly.
      - Keep your Rested/Well Rested/Lover's Comfort (5%/10%/15%) bonuses up to increase your experience gain.
      - Fed/Well Fed/Lover's Cooking will grant you 5%/10%/15% extra experience gain.
  - Level 50 is effectively a new "soft cap".
-After which you will gain 1 perk point evert 5 levels.
  - The soft cap (level 50) can be reached by leveling only 6 skills